Free Case Review for Personal Injury and Medical Malpractice

 The fact that medical professionals frequently fail to ensure communication with other healthcare providers, staff members, and patients is clear.
 They are often neglect to pass on important information, failing to report test results, or read reports when completing patient transfers or beginning or ending their shifts.
 Communication breakdowns are a contributing factor in approximately 30% of malpractice cases handled by injury attorneys in the United States.

 When a doctor, nurse, or pharmacist makes medication errors, like writing the wrong prescription administering the wrong dose, or failing to detect drug interactions, it can be detrimental to a patient’s health.
 Medication errors can result in birth injury, permanent disability, brain injury, life-threatening situations, severe allergic reactions, and wrongful death.
-Although barcode scanning and other technology has reduced the number of medication errors in hospitals and other healthcare settings in recent years, these preventable mistakes are still commonly seen by medical malpractice lawyers in Indiana.
+Although barcode scanning and other technologies have reduced the number of medication errors in hospitals and other healthcare settings in recent years, these preventable mistakes are still commonly seen by medical malpractice lawyers in Indiana.

 Not all forms of nursing home abuse and negligence constitute a medical malpractice claim or lawsuit.
 To qualify as medical malpractice, the nursing home resident must have been injured while receiving substandard medical care.
 If a resident suffers injuries and abuse or negligence is a cause, the medical malpractice lawyers at Langer & Langer can help the victim recover compensation for medical bills and other losses by filing a claim against the nursing or responsible facility for nursing home abuse.